tokamak-network/gem-nft-contract/README.md

 <img src="images/stakingIndex.png" alt="stakingIndex" width="500" />
 </div>

 - Staking Index: The value of WSTON increases as the pool receives more seigniorage, rewarding long-term depositors in line with the Layer 2 candidate reward distribution.
+The staking index is updated before each deposit or requestWithdrawal transaction.
 - Note: An instance of L1WrappedStakedTON must be created for each Layer 2 candidate (e.g., Titan, Thanos).
 This is done through the L1WrappedStakingTONFactory contract.